-Your super contributions from your employer cease.
+Your super contributions from your employer will cease.

-You should check with your super fund for more information about how your superannuation benefits might be affected.
+Check with your super fund for more information about how your superannuation benefits might be affected.

-You may also want to consider seeking financial advice to help you make informed financial decisions in times of redundancy so you can continue to reach for your long-term financial goals. .
-Get moving by arranging an obligation free complimentary consultation with a financial adviser.
+You may also want to consider seeking financial advice to help you make informed financial decisions in times of redundancy so you can continue to reach for your long-term financial goals.

-This information is current as at 19/03/2015.
+This information is current as at 19/08/2020.